Universal Geneve 881101/01 “Eric Clapton”

 Below is an aggregation all of the Universal Geneve 881101/01 (aka “Eric Clapton”) pieces I have located.
 If you find others, please contact me with a link and/or images and serial number if available.
 I am not including the “Evil Clapton” (881101/02) in my research.

-I have found the following Clapton serial number ranges, though obviously limited in number, and many are posted online without caseback images or serial number provided (or, at times, they are polished/worn off).
-I have seen reference to comments that these serials were easily worn off, but just as often it appears from images that the caseback has been polished completely.
+Range above are due to limited visible caseback images, or text, as many pieces are posted online without caseback images or serial number provided (or, at times, they are polished/worn off).
+I have seen reference to comments that these serials were easily worn off from use, but just as often it appears from images that the caseback has been intentionally polished completely.

-If you see any duplicates, errors, have serial numbers to include, or know of other Claptons to add, please drop me a note.
+If you see any duplicates, errors, have serial numbers to include, or know of other Universal Geneve 881101/01 or 222102/1 to add, please let me know.

 Description of pieces are generally based upon public images/video.
 For some detail, we do not have images and have to rely on text descriptions from the individual posting the timepiece.
 Some elements are often difficult to determine from pictures, including color of hands, for example if the chrono seconds hand is black or blue, and crown logo, rounded or pointed.
 If I have a 50-50 guess, I leave the detail as “unknown.”